Top 5 Active Investors in Baku (Azerbaijan) in 2025: Complete Founder Guide

 If you're raising in Baku in 2025, the game is finally starting to look like a real venture ecosystem: locally-domiciled funds, sharper angel networks, and "platform" events (like INMerge + Baku ID) that actually move rounds forward. (startupgenome.com)

 When preparing your pitch to Baku investors, having a professional data room is essential.
 Peony helps Azerbaijani startups organize investor materials with AI-powered document organization, track investor engagement with page-level analytics, and securely share sensitive financial and operational data.
-With transparent pricing at $40/user/month, Peony delivers enterprise-grade secure data rooms without the $5,000-20,000 per-deal costs of legacy platforms.
+With transparent pricing at $40/admin/month, Peony delivers enterprise-grade secure data rooms without the $5,000-20,000 per-deal costs of legacy platforms.

 Below is a tight list of the 5 most relevant, active, founder-useful investors with real presence in Baku right now.